Charles Hazlett

-Charles Edward Hazlett (October 15, 1838 - July 2, 1863) was a U.S. Army 1st Lieutenant during the American Civil War.
+Charles Edward Hazlett (October 15, 1838 - July 2, 1863) was a U.S. Army First Lieutenant during the American Civil War.
 He was killed on Little Round Top during the second day of the Battle of Gettysburg.

 Early life

 USMA Cadet Charles E. Hazlett during his final year at the academy.

 Hazlett was born in Zanesville, Ohio, to Robert Hazlett and Lucy Welles Reed.
+Evidence suggests the family opposed slavery.
+His parents likely supported the American Colonization Society, and in 1859 his older brother John C. Hazlett used his position as prosecuting attorney of Muskingum County, Ohio to defend a fugitive slave captured near Zanesville.

-Hazlett's parents were abolitionists and supporters of the Underground Railroad in central Ohio.
-After briefly attending Kenyon College in Gambier, Ohio, he was accepted to the United States Military Academy at West Point, New York.
-During his first year at the academy, he was court-martialed and suspended for several months, but later graduated on May 6, 1861, fifteenth in his class.
+After briefly attending Kenyon College in Gambier, Ohio, Hazlett was appointed to the United States Military Academy at West Point, New York by Edward Ball, a member of the United States House of Representatives for Ohio's 16th congressional district.
+He was court-martialed and forced to repeat his first year, but later graduated on May 6, 1861, fifteenth in his class.

 Civil War

-Initially assigned to the 2nd U.S. Cavalry as a 2nd lieutenant, Hazlett was almost immediately promoted to 1st lieutenant and transferred to Battery D, 5th U.S. Artillery.
+Initially assigned to the 2nd U.S. Cavalry as a Second lieutenant, Hazlett's first role was to train members of the 69th New York Infantry Regiment at Georgetown College.
+After the 69th left Georgetown, he served as an aide to Joseph K. Mansfield, the commander of the Department of Washington.
+In May 1861, he was promoted to 1st lieutenant and later requested transfer to Battery D, 5th U.S. Artillery under Capt.
+Charles Griffin, his artillery instructor at West Point.

-He was part of the battery during its near annihilation at the First Battle of Bull Run, fought through the battles of the Peninsula Campaign and was in command of the battery by the Second Battle of Bull Run.
-Under his command, the unit also participated in the battles of Antietam, Fredericksburg, and Chancellorsville.
+Hazlett served with the battery during its near annihilation at the First Battle of Bull Run, fought through the battles of the Peninsula Campaign and was in command of the battery by the Second Battle of Bull Run.
+Under his command, the unit also participated in the battles of Antietam, Shepherdstown, Fredericksburg, and Chancellorsville.